about_stringi: THE String Processing Package¶

 about_encoding – character encoding issues, including information on encoding management in stringi, as well as on encoding detection and conversion.

-about_arguments – information on how stringi treats its functions’ arguments.
+about_arguments – information on how stringi handles the arguments passed to its function.

 Refer to the following: